tokuchan/cpp-standards-proposals/constraining-concepts-overload-sets.md

 Abstract
 --------

-As introduced, the central purpose of Concepts in the C++ DIS is to simplify generic programming such that it is approachable to the non-expert developer.
+The central purpose of Concepts is to simplify generic programming such that it is approachable to the non-expert developer.
 In general it makes great strides towards this end particularly in the capacity of invoking a generic function; however, the Concepts design does not deliver on this promise in the implementation of a generic function.
 This is because the feature does not constrain the overload set of a template-concept function itself.
 This is contrary to the expectations of non-experts, because to them concepts should strongly resemble the callable properties of an interface.
 This mental model drives their expectations to believe that concepts offer a mechanism to limit the set of operations which would be visible from within their constrained function to those which are specified by concept used by the constrained function.

 The fact that this is not the case in constrained functions can lead to surprising violations of the author's expectations thereof.
 Unfortunately, this oversight cannot be corrected later.
 To correct